SeedSigner/seedsigner/README.md

 ```
 seedsigner_0_5_x.img.zip: OK
 ```
-**If you have received the OK message above then your verification has suceeded! :) :) !! all the download files are now all confirmed as authentic and unaltered**!
+**If you have received the "OK" message above then your verification has suceeded! :) :) !!
+All the download files are now all confirmed as both authentic and unaltered**!

 If the result did not display "OK", then you must stop here immediately.
 Do not continue.
 Contact us for assistance at the Telegram address above.